lalaliwe/youtube-live-lurker/README.md

 The installer uses the same project icon as the Chromium extension.
 The Windows installer icon lives at `optional/dashboard/build/icon.ico`, generated from the PNG files in `icons/`.

-Before making a GitHub Release:

-- Do not commit or upload API keys.
-- Do not copy Electron user data into the repository.
-- Use the generated installer from `optional/dashboard/dist/`.
-- Upload the installer artifact to GitHub Releases for non-technical users.

 ## Holodex usage and terms

 Holodex is used only for the optional VTuber dashboard metadata and for a fallback live lookup when YouTube’s public page fetch fails.